lharr076/insider-threat-scenario/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.1.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.
+Searched for any `ProcessCommandLine` that contained the string "olk.exe".
+Based on the logs returned, at `2025-03-25T05:48:35`, an employee on the "training-vm-118" device ran `olk.exe` which is Microsoft Outlook.

 **Query used to locate event:**